-Reading this chapter, I came to the conclusion that everything is possible all I have to do is have belief in myself, and whatever the situation is don’t leave that belief.
+Reading this chapter, I concluded that everything is possible, all I must do is have belief in myself, and whatever the situation is don’t leave that belief.
 Believing in yourself is the key to success.
-To be successful I have to look at myself and work upon my actions and always keep be positive towards what I do and what I want to do.
+To be successful I must look at myself and work on my actions and always keep being positive about what I do and what I want to do.